An Opinionated AWS Certified AI Practitioner Quick Study Guide

 Use the Flagging feature of the exam software was beneficial for marking questions to return to.
 Be sure to check in on how much time you have remaining.
 I was able to go thru all of the questions at least 2 times - while reviewing the ones I was unsure on a few times.

-Focus on Service Selection
+Focus on service selection

 - Focus on understanding the core AI services (Bedrock, SageMaker, etc.) rather than memorizing every feature